NVIDIA/TensorRT-LLM/docs/source/gpt_attention.md

 _(1) Padding sequences in the generation phase, that contain a single token, to the length of the maximum input sequence is inefficient use of resources_.

+## Chunked Context

+In the original state, the common behavior was to process all context tokens at once.
+This feature splits the context into several chunks.
+In this way, the context chunks can be batched with more tokens during the generation phase, which is expected to increase the total throughput.
+Chunking contexts also removes constraints on input length.
+To enable this feature, the FMHA paged kv-cache also needs to be enabled.
+Except for the last one, the size of the context chunk needs to be an integer multiple of the kv-cache block size.

 ## KV Cache(s)

 In the generation phase, a common optimization is to provide the MHA kernel